 On top of that, videos give customers insight into your personality, decision-making, and priorities.
 And as you add more videos to your YouTube channel, viewers will understand the sort of properties you offer and have previously sold.

 Showing instead of telling builds rapport with customers and distinguishes you from the typical sales pitch.
 Video can tell effective stories that give potential customers a full view of what they're potentially purchasing.
+Explore how to create the best real estate investor marketing plan.

 How to Craft a Top-Notch Property Video